ameliag0d/bladecyn/README.md

 "Found an SQLite injection in my server when I don't even use SQLite... truly extraordinary"
 - **EldoDebug** (CEO of Roleplay @ Soar Client)

+"Gave me 7 pizzas since we met, gotta be one of my favorite friends"
+- **Nitrog0d** (CEO of MelonLoader)